fbpx

 Integrate with Agile/Kanban Workflows

-For organizations using agile or Kanban methodologies, the prioritization matrix should integrate with tools and processes already in place for managing backlogs and work intake.
+For organizations using agile or Kanban methodologies, the eisenhower matrix should integrate with tools and processes already in place for managing backlogs and work intake.

 Establish Governance